 The man thought that wasn’t the way he expected the help to come.
 And he refused.
 The pilot explained that he won’t be able to come back and he must escape.
 But our man refused.
 There will be a boat soon.
 The helicopter flew away.

 The man started praying again.
 Minutes went by, then an hour.
 The water has risen to the roof.
 He is standing facing the sea of water that engulfed all buildings around.
 He is suddenly panic-stricken.
 That God wouldn’t help him this time.
 He started wondering what sins he had committed that God is annoyed with him.
 The water is rising fast.
-It’s up to his ankles, then waist and in a few more minutes he was standing with his chest under water.
+It’s up to his ankles, then waist and in a few more minutes he was standing with his chest underwater.
 He held on to the handrails, knowing it’ll all be over in a few minutes.
 Faces of his wife and son flashed in front of his eyes.
 And that all his prayers didn’t manage to move God, that was more hurtful.
 He felt betrayed.
 With water almost up to his neck, he lets out a desperate howl

 Suddenly there was a bolt of lightning.
 And a few more.
 The dark sky was lit up with electric blue flashes.
-Then, as our man looked up, silhouette of a man appeared, and the God spoke,
+Then, as our man looked up, the silhouette of a man appeared, and God spoke,

 He disappeared in the clashing and colliding clouds.
 The water isn’t rising anymore.
 The devout man gazed at the sky, awestruck.